Small Beast, Unaligned

 How to run Blood Hawk

-The bird refuses cages, refuses smoke, and refuses any space it can't take off from.
+The bird refuses cages, refuses smoke, and refuses any space it cannot take off from.
 If the players try to stuff it into a sack for a stealth mission, it shrieks and bites.
 If they want it inside a building, the bird needs a window.
 Lose it once to bad handling and let the players feel the absence the next time they wish they had eyes overhead.

 Give the bird a name and a single clear signal it answers to.
 A whistle, a wrist-flick, a piece of dried meat held up at arm's length.
 Players who train themselves on a one-cue interaction will use the bird more, and the bird will be in more scenes.

 Their panic trigger is loud and immediate.
 Blood hawks are 7 HP each, so a fireball or any cone is a slaughter.
 Once half the flock is down, the survivors disengage and climb.
-Don't have them suicide.
+Do not have them suicide.
 The terror of a returning flock that learned the party's faces is worth more than a few extra deaths in the round.

 Roll attack and damage for the whole flock at once with a stack of d20s, and narrate the wave.
 Players feel a hawk attack one at a time as paperwork.
 They feel six at once as weather.